AC 3000ME: Lincoln Quicksilver

-In 1983 Ghia released another showcar built on the second, rolling 3000ME chassis supplied by AC.
+In 1983 Ghia released another show car built on the second, rolling 3000ME chassis supplied by AC.
 This car was called the Lincoln Quicksilver, and instead of being shorter than the 3000ME, the Quicksilver chassis was extended by 280 mm over that of the original.
 The extra length allowed the car, which kept the 3000ME's mid-engine layout, to be a full four-door sedan, but one with a roofline that extended rearward over the engine compartment and ended abruptly.

 The aerodynamic shape of the car allowed it to record a drag coefficient ($c_\mathrm d$) of just 0.30.
 Some references report that the original Essex V6 was replaced by a Cologne V6, but was still mated to a 5-speed manual transaxle.

-The car remained on the showcar circuit until 1986.
+The car remained on the show car circuit until 1986.
 It appears to have been sold at auction by Ford in 2002 for a price of $45,825 and remained in private collections after that.
 It was sold again at auction in January 2014.